The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 “Come back to me,” she said finally.
 Very quietly.
 “Whatever else you build — come back.”

 His arms tightened around her.
-He did not answer.
+He didn’t answer.
 He didn’t need to.

-She closed her eyes, and the night passed without sleeping, and the diya burned until it didn’t, and somewhere past midnight the bara koli shifted once in the sea wind outside.
+She closed her eyes.
+The night passed without sleeping.
+The diya burned until it didn’t.
+Somewhere past midnight the bara koli shifted once in the sea wind outside.

 The whole of Kalinganagar was standing in the lane when Bishu opened the door at first light.

-Not the whole village — not the infants, not the very oldest — but everyone else.
-They stood in the blue-grey half-light of early morning, the women with their pallus drawn against the chill, the men with their gamchas folded over their shoulders, the older children clutching things they had brought.
+Not the entire village — not the infants, not the very oldest — but everyone else.
+They stood in the blue-grey half-light, the women with their pallus drawn against the chill, the men with gamchas folded over their shoulders, children clutching things they had brought.

 Bishu stood in the doorway and looked at them and did not speak.

 Madhu was at the front.
-He had the look of a man who had been awake since before anyone else — which he had — and who had organized this without being asked — which he also had.
+He’d been awake before anyone else and had organized all of this without being asked.
 He met Bishu’s eyes and did not say anything sentimental.
-He nodded once, the way men nod when words would only reduce something.
+He nodded once — the way men nod when words would only reduce something.

 They came forward one by one.
-Old Hara pressed a small bundle of dried bel leaves into Bishu’s hands — good for fever, good for long roads.
-The rice merchant’s wife had packed flattened rice and jaggery, enough for three days.
+Old Hara pressed dried bel leaves into Bishu’s hands — good for fever, good for long roads.
+The rice merchant’s wife had packed flattened rice and jaggery, three days’ worth.
 Govinda the weaver brought a thick cotton shawl, folded with care.
 The blacksmith had wrapped a small chisel in oilcloth — short-handled, the kind that fits in a pothi bag.
 The schoolmaster brought nothing and said: “We are watching, Bishu Maharana.
 All of us.
 Do not forget that we are watching.”

-And one by one, each of them said the same thing to Madhu — some aloud, some with a look, some by pressing his shoulder with a firm hand: Stay with him.
+And one by one, each of them said the same thing to Madhu — some aloud, some with a look, some with a firm hand on his shoulder: Stay with him.
 At any cost, stay with him.

 Madhu received each of these with the gravity they deserved.

-The putlis were loaded — cloth-wrapped bundles of provisions and small necessities, tied at each end and slung over a carrying pole or looped over the shoulder the way travelers had carried things on the roads of Utkala since before the roads had names.
+The putlis were loaded — cloth-wrapped bundles tied at each end and slung over a carrying pole.
 Madhu’s was already packed and waiting at the gate.
-He had volunteered himself for this journey in a single sentence the evening before: “You will need someone to talk to.
+He had volunteered himself for this journey the previous evening in a single sentence: “You will need someone to talk to.
 You talk to yourself too much — it makes people uncomfortable.”

 UshaRani stood at the doorway.

 She had dressed carefully — not silk, not ceremony, but not nothing either.
-Her hair was properly pinned.
-The teel above the corner of her mouth caught the early light and held it.
-She was smiling, which cost her more than anything in the world.
+Her hair properly pinned.
+The teel above the corner of her mouth catching the early light.
+She was smiling, which cost her more than anything in the world at that moment.

 When the village had said everything it needed to say and the bundles were tied and old Hara had invoked Lord Jagannath three times with increasing volume, they stepped back.
 The lane fell quiet.
-And it was just the two of them in the doorway.
+Just the two of them in the doorway.

 Bishu turned to her.

 “Ushi,” he said.
-Her name the way only he said it — two syllables, private, the name beneath the name.
+Her name the way only he said it.
+Two syllables, private.

 She loosened her hold.
-She straightened.
-She put one hand briefly against his cheek — one moment, exact and deliberate — and stepped back.
+Straightened.
+Put one hand briefly against his cheek — one moment, exact — and stepped back.

 “Go,” she said.
-Her voice entirely steady.
 “Go and build something that lasts.”

 The village fell in behind him to the edge of the lane.
 Madhu walked at his shoulder.
-The morning opened around them — the sea air coming in over the coconut grove, the first birds beginning, the sky lightening over the Bay of Bengal in the east.
+The morning opened around them — sea air over the coconut grove, first birds beginning, sky lightening over the Bay of Bengal.

-UshaRani stood at the gate and watched until the lane bent and the trees took them.
+UshaRani stood at the gate until the lane bent and the trees took them.

 Then she went inside.
-She put her hand on the bark of the bara koli as she passed it.
-She sat on the mat where Bishu worked every morning and looked at the empty space where his pothis had been.
-And she let herself feel, for three minutes exactly, everything she had held since the soldiers knocked.
+Put her hand on the bark of the bara koli as she passed.
+Sat on the mat where Bishu worked every morning and looked at the empty space where his pothis had been.
+And she let herself feel, for three minutes, everything she had held since the soldiers knocked.

 Then she got up and started the morning fire.